navattic.identify({ email: user.email })

 Think about how much time your team wastes hunting for the latest company boilerplate, product descriptions, or security details.
 A top-tier RFP tool acts as a single source of truth for all your response content.
 It should let you store, organize, and easily find approved information, from company details to complex technical answers.
 This central library ensures every proposal is consistent, accurate, and up-to-date.
 When your best answers are just a search away, you can stop reinventing the wheel and focus on tailoring your proposal to win the deal.
 This is a foundational feature for any serious RFP solution.

-AI That Writes Winning Responses
+Let AI Help You Write Winning Responses

 This is where modern RFP software truly shines.
 Instead of just storing content, the best platforms use AI to intelligently draft responses for you.
 Imagine uploading an RFP and getting a high-quality first draft back in minutes, not days.
 This capability frees your team from tedious copy-and-paste work, allowing them to focus on strategy and personalization.
 Look for a tool with a powerful AI engine that learns from your past responses to improve its suggestions over time.
 This isn't just about speed; it's about leveraging technology to produce stronger, more competitive proposals that significantly improve your win rates.